Cadbury Dairy Milk: Marketing in India

-Grey imports
+Grey imports in U.S.

 In 2015, Hershey's blocked imports of overseas-made Cadbury chocolate and other confectionery to the US that infringed on its trademark licensing in a settlement with a grey importer.
 British Dairy Milk has been blind taste-tested as providing a creamier taste and texture, with the Hershey's-made chocolate reportedly leaving a less pleasing coating on the tongue and a somewhat stale aftertaste.

 Recalls

 Cadbury was fined £1 million in July 2007 due to its products having been found to have been at risk of infection with salmonella (at a factory in Marlbrook, Herefordshire, England).
 It spent a further £30 million decontaminating the factory.

 On 14 September 2007, Cadbury Schweppes investigated a manufacturing error over allergy warnings, recalling for the second time in two years thousands of chocolate bars.
 A printing mistake at the Keynsham factory resulted in the omission of nut allergy labels from 250g Dairy Milk Double Chocolate bars.

 The 2008 Chinese milk scandal affected Cadbury, when much of the Cadbury Dairy Milk manufactured in mainland China was tainted with melamine.
 Although it can be safely used in plastic manufacturing, melamine is toxic, particularly to infants.

-In 2003 worms were found in the chocolate bars in India.
-Widespread outrage brought by the state media halted production for a few days.
-Amitabh Bachchan, who was then the Brand ambassador, was also not spared.